 As a Writer...

 Trent generally shares in the style of personal narrative, pulling most of her inspiration from everyday situations and interactions with a dollop of mindfulness.
-Most of her writing can be found on her personal blog- a reflective collection of stories, experiences, thoughts, and life lessons.
+She currently invests most of her creative energy into her YouTube videos and speaking engagements, but is still open to and accepting freelance opportunities.

 As a result of her upbringing, youth mentoring and homelessness prevention lie at the core of who Trent is.
 She is also a strong advocate for the equality and empowerment for women, African Americans and the LGBTQ community.
 She has developed partnerships and relationships with organizations and campaigns, including Dare to Be Bold, Human Rights Campaign, Bluegrass Rape Crisis Center, Fairness Campaign, Kentucky Interagency Council on Homelessness, Lexington Rescue Mission, Lexington Fairness, Many Voices, Catholic Action Center, and Powered with Pride.
 She serves on the Miss Kentucky Board of Directors, Berea College Young Alumni Advisory Council and is a co-chair for Southerners for Freedom to Marry.
 She is also an alumna of Emerge Kentucky, a political program that identifies and trains women to run for public office.